What Happens if My Business Receives a CCJ

 The financial consequences of a CCJ can be severe, with the potential for bailiff action, seizure of assets, winding up petitions, and compulsory liquidation.

-In cases where the debt exceeds £750, creditors may petition to liquidate the the company’s assets.
-It is essential to recognise the urgency of addressing a CCJ and take appropriate action to prevent these financial consequences.
+In cases where the debt exceeds £750, creditors may petition to liquidate the company’s assets.
+Recognising the urgency of addressing a CCJ and taking appropriate action to prevent these financial consequences is essential.

-Neglecting a CCJ can have serious consequences for a company, including financial repercussions, harm to reputation, and difficulty obtaining financing.
+Neglecting a CCJ can have severe consequences for a company, including financial repercussions, harm to reputation, and difficulty obtaining financing.

 Reputational Damage